Function 02 / 07 · Build

 Emerging

-• Quarterly cleanup at best
+• Quarterly macro cleanup at best

 • Most library is legacy

-• Maintenance is firefighting
+• Maintenance is firefighting on both sides

 Level 03 2-3 months out